WICG/display-locking/explainers/hidden-content-explainer.md

 chain of the target element to reveal, then all of them will be removed and all of them will receive the `beforematch` event.

-Note that the proposal for `hidden=until-found` and `beforematch` is still in review and is subject to change.

 ## Motivation

 With the evolution of the web, there are always new and interesting ways that